qwaneu/qwaneu.github.io/_drafts/legacy-devops-strategy.md

 Choose life, choose a career.
 Choose XP, SAFE, Rational Rose, Kubernetes, AWS Lambda.
 I'm trying not to choose, and make conscious trade-offs instead, but there is always temptation and Fear of Missing Out (FOMO).

-Or, as Jamie puts it further down in his Quick Checklist against magical thinking: "Am I moving too quickly?
-Only fools rush in".
+Or, as Jamie puts it further down in his Quick Checklist against magical thinking: _Am I moving too quickly?
+Only fools rush in_.

 Am I insecure, hero worshipping something?